 Intellectual Property Law Firm Charlottesville, VA

 After trying to find a solution to your problem and coming up empty, you’ve decided to just invent your own solution, and an intellectual property law firm in Charlottesville, VA can help you do it.
 Whether that is a physical product, an idea, or an app, this idea is considered intellectual property and you want to make sure you protect it.
 Anytime you come up with an idea of your own, you should put safeguards in place so that your idea isn’t at risk of being stolen.
 The purpose of intellectual property laws is to provide creators with legal protections so that they can profit from their ideas and inventions without fear of others stealing them or using them improperly.
 Though it’s not legally required, creators can use their ownership rights to set additional protections to further secure their intellectual property.
 Because of the constant threat of plagiarism, cybersecurity breaches, and other potential issues, official registration of intellectual property is highly encouraged.
 Intellectual property can be broken down into several types.
 IPutting these protections in place also makes it easier for you to deal with problems if they occur, such as in case someone attempts to steal your idea or uses your idea without your permission.
 Below, we’ll walk through the definition of a patent and what types of things you should consider getting a patent for.
 We will also explain what a copyright and trademark is used for.
 The law office of Dale Jensen, PLC can help you when you are unsure of what next steps you need to take with your intellectual property.

 What is intellectual property?

 Intellectual property is your own idea that you are able to protect through obtaining a copyright, patent, or trademark.
 According to the World Intellectual Property Organization (WIPO), the global forum for intellectual property services, “intellectual property refers to creations of the mind, such as inventions, literary and artistic works, designs, and symbols, names, and images used in commerce.”
-It applies to everything and anything that it uniquely your idea and gives you protection so you can earn money off of it if you choose.
+It applies to everything and anything that is uniquely your idea and gives you protection so you can earn money off of it if you choose.
 The method in which you can protect your intellectual property depends on the type of idea you have.
 You must meet specific requirements before you can officially register an idea.
 If you have never registered an idea before, a lawyer can assist you with going through the process.
 An intellectual property law firm Charlottesville, Virginia can rely on would like to help you.

 A patent, copyright, or trademark?

 Now that you have this intellectual property, you will want to make sure it is protected correctly.
 Patents, copyrights, and trademarks are all different ways you can protect your intellectual property, and a Virginia intellectual property law firm can help you determine which is best for your intellectual property.
 For certain ideas, it may not be immediately clear which way they should be best protected.
 What type you should file for is based on the type of intellectual property.
 Let’s dive into what each actually is.

 A patent is what you would obtain for a physical product.
 According to the dictionary, the definition of a patent is “a government authority or license conferring a right or title for a set period, especially the sole right to exclude others from making, using, or selling an invention.”
 Basically, this means that for a specified period of time, no one else can make your invention.
 A patent gives the inventor protection while they are introducing their idea to the public.
 An invention must meet particular requirements to be patented, and there are specific prohibitions that may apply.
 Determining whether your product can be patented is not always straightforward, so it is recommended that you consult with a lawyer.
 A respected attorney from the law office of Dale Jensen, PLC can help with your patent.

 A copyright applies to all literary creations.
 This includes music, movies, books, plays, audio, video, and artistic works.
 It involves the creative expressions a person may want to protect, whether or not they are published.
 Small businesses can also copyright slogans and taglines.
 Copyright laws also allow a creator to determine how their copyrighted work is distributed, reproduced, or performed.
 Technically every type of work is copyrighted upon completion, but you will need to register for a copyright if you want to prevent anyone from stealing your work or if you need to sue someone for using your work.
 A qualified intellectual property attorney can tell you more about the application for copyrighted works and how they are protected.

 A trademark is specifically for businesses.
 It protects small business’ names, logos, slogans, and anything related to their brand.
 If you want to trademark your small business, make sure you do extensive research beforehand to ensure there is no other company existing with that name.
 This can be a lengthy process and you want to ensure you do this properly so that you don’t accidentally use ideas that are already being used by other business owners.
 Once you have done so, speak with a Charlottesville, VA intellectual property law firm you can rely on to take steps toward getting your trademark.

 Depending upon your idea or business, you may want to consider getting multiple protections.
 Though it might take more time and may involve you taking additional steps, adding layers of protection will only enhance the security around your product.
 It may be worth doing if you have additional items that are a supplement to your main idea that would also benefit from legal protection.
 For example, if you want a patent for the new product you are selling, you would want to copyright any of the books, manuals, or marketing videos you create, and your company name and logo should be trademarked.
 If you plan to create those additional items as part of your larger business plan, then you could only benefit from having them officially registered as well.
 While it is not required, obtaining multiple protections is a decision that creators should carefully consider.

 How an Intellectual Property Law Firm in Charlottesville, Virginia Can Help You!

 If you have found an innovative solution for the problem you experienced in the market, then you should highly consider protecting your intellectual property with the help of an attorney from the law office of Dale Jensen, PLC.
 Additionally, if you are starting your own business based on your idea, do your research and make sure you protect every part of your new business.
 A creator or business owner can choose to submit their application for their intellectual property on their own without the help of a lawyer, but they would not have the advantages that an experienced lawyer can provide.
 Intellectual property laws can be confusing if you do not have a legal background.
 The many distinct requirements can be difficult to follow, and you want to make sure you don’t include mistakes in your application and risk having to do the process again.
 No matter which way you choose to protect your intellectual property, you want to make sure that you go through the Contact an intellectual property law firm Charlottesville, VA relies on today for help with your intellectual property!

 Licensing Intellectual Property